vassdeniss/vassdeniss/README.md

 # Hi there :wave: :smiley:
 My name is Denis Vasilev - Junior Developer and Graphic Designer!

-I live in Sofia, Bulgaria currently in the 12th grade as of 2021/2022 studying graphic design and technologies.
+I live in Sofia, Bulgaria currently studying and working at Software University as of 2022.

 ## Contents
 1. [:green_book: About Me](#green_book-about-me)